NotHamzah/NotHamzah/README.md

 - 👋 Hi, I’m @NotHamzah
-- 👀 I’m interested in Data and Technology
+- 👀 I’m interested in Data Visualisation and Analysis
-- 🌱 I’m currently learning Power BI Visualisations
+- 🌱 I’m currently learning Visualisations on Power BI
-- 💞️ I’m looking to collaborate on Automations
 - 📫 How to reach me ...

 <!---